hpc2n/intro-linux/docs/editors.md

 # Editors

+!!! note "Learning objectives"

+    **Questions**

+    - Which editors are good to use on the command line?
+    - Which editors are good for using in a GUI (graphical user interface) environment?

+    **Objectives**

+    - Learn about some command line editors
+    - Try and use ``nano``
+    - Learn about some GUI editors
+    - Try use ``gedit``

 Some editors are more suited for a GUI environment and some are more suited for a command line environment.

+!!! note "less, more, cat - if you just need to see the content"

+    If you just need to see the content of a file, these commands that was mentioned under the [Pipes and filters]() section are probably the best, since there is no risk of you making changes to the file if you are just looking in it.

+    - more: forward navigation and limited backward navigation in a file named FILE.
+Usage: more FILE
+    - less: forward and backward navigation and also has search options.
+Usage less FILE
+    - cat: a tool for file-related operations (view, concatenate, create, copy, merge, and manipulate file contents).
+Usage: cat [option] FILE where option is various optional options (hint: man cat for more info).

 ## Command line